Camp Mystic hearing takeaways: Apologies, flood plan failures, and pushback on reopening after 27 deaths

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s David Williams, Amanda Jackson and Emma Tucker contributed to this report.
+CNN’s David Williams, Amanda Jackson, Emma Tucker and Karina Tsui contributed to this report.